 - XXL Squash Open (winner in 2019, 2020 and runner-up in 2017)

 His win at the Kinshasa Squash Open made him a national hero and was highly publicised in Ouragan, a local newspaper in Kinshasa.

 To reach the finals, both Jean Marie Besombi and Kazadi Mutombo won in the semi-final respectively against Calvy Mandambo with a score of 3 sets to 1, i.e. (11-6, 6-1, 11-6 and 11-4) and to Paul Besombi 3 sets to 2 (11 – 4, 11 – 6, 9 – 11, 7-11 and 11-7).

-It was noted, how both Jean-Marie and Kazadi Mutombo, managed to beat a batch of 20 players reach the final of 16th edition of Kinshasa’s premier Squash tournament.
+It was noted, how both Jean-Marie and Kazadi Mutombo, managed to beat a batch of 20 players to reach the final of the 16th edition of Kinshasa’s premier Squash tournament.